 - Chocolate Chips - You’ll want to reach for sugar-free chocolate chips so they stay keto-friendly.

 More on Coconut Flour: I have done extensive recipe testing on this recipe since I've had readers say they spread too much.
 My photos DO NOT contain any coconut flour.
-I've found to help them not spread adding 1-2 tbsp of coconut flour does help.
+I've found to help them not spread adding 1-2 tablespoon of coconut flour does help.
 However, if you want thin crispy cookies do not add the coconut flour and just know they will spread out.

 How To Make Keto Almond Flour Chocolate Chip Cookies